New Releases and API Stability

 While attempts will generally be made to lower the gas costs of working with OpenZeppelin Contracts, there are no guarantees regarding this.
 In particular, users should not assume gas costs will not increase when upgrading library versions.

-Starting on version 0.5.0, the Solidity team switched to a faster release cycle, with minor releases every few weeks (v0.5.0 was released on November 2018, and v0.5.5 on March 2019), and major, breaking-change releases every couple months (with v0.6.0 scheduled for late March 2019).
+Starting on version 0.5.0, the Solidity team switched to a faster release cycle, with minor releases every few weeks (v0.5.0 was released on November 2018, and v0.5.5 on March 2019), and major, breaking-change releases every couple of months (with v0.6.0 released on December 2019 and v0.7.0 on July 2020).
 Including the compiler version in OpenZeppelin Contract’s stability guarantees would therefore force the library to either stick to old compilers, or release frequent major updates simply to keep up with newer Solidity releases.

 You can read more about the rationale behind this, the other options we considered and why we went down this path here.